prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/email-api-client/project-example.md

 Follow the [`sendgrid` Package Overview](/notes/programming-languages/python/packages/sendgrid.md) to install `sendgrid` and paste the example usage code into the `app/email_me.py` script.
 Then commit when you are ready to move on.

 Follow the [setup guide](setup.md) to configure your local machine to use a SendGrid API key required by the `app/email_me.py` script.
+And demonstrate your ability to run the script from your local machine.

 Optionally follow the [deploying guide](deploying.md) to run the script on a Heroku server previously created during the setup process, and optionally to configure the server to send the email at specified intervals.